Dee Conservancy safety plan for marine operations

 - NRW will monitor and maintain its aids to navigation to ensure their performance standards meet the target requirements set by the International Association of Marine Aids to Navigation and Lighthouse Authorities (IALA).

 - Independent audits of the DCMSMS will be conducted annually to monitor performance against the required standards.

-- The results of the audits will be submitted via the Dee Conservancy Designated Person’s report to the NRW Executive Director Operations, North and Mid Wales as Duty Holder.
+- The results of the audits will be submitted via the Dee Conservancy Designated Person’s report to the NRW Executive Director of Operations, as Duty Holder.

 - NRW will ensure that any audit deficiencies or safety enhancements identified through the audit process are actioned in a timely manner.

-- The audit findings along with NRW’s performance against this Safety Plan for Marine Operations will be published annually by the NRW Executive Director Operations, North and Mid Wales as Duty Holder.
+- The audit findings along with NRW’s performance against this Safety Plan for Marine Operations will be published annually by the Duty Holder.

 - This Safety Plan for Marine Operations will be published on the NRW’s website.
 The plan will be reviewed annually and if deemed necessary changes will be made and the amended plan published.